paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 Amendment by Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Aug.
 1, 2017, and authorities provided under div.
 D of Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Jan.
 1, 2016, except as otherwise provided, see section 1202 of Pub.
 L. 115–254, set out as a note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).

 #### Regulations
 Pub.
 L. 115–254, div.
 D, § 1221(b), Oct.
 5, 2018, 132 Stat.
-3454, provided that: “The Administrator [of the Federal Emergency Management Agency] shall issue regulations to implement the amendment made by this section [amending this section.”
+3454, provided that: “The Administrator [of the Federal Emergency Management Agency] shall issue regulations to implement the amendment made by this section [amending this section].”

 <a id="section-5205a"></a>